PRODUCTSVisit

 Fire resistance is such an important topic and one that we take seriously at Stramit.

-Stramit® roofing, cladding, rainwater and structural building products are manufactured from steel produced by BlueScope® Steel or Pacific Coil Coaters (through Selection Steel).
+Stramit roofing, cladding, rainwater and structural building products are manufactured from steel produced by BlueScope or Pacific Coil Coaters (through Selection Steel).
 Both organisations have had independent tests on their materials carried out by CSIRO or AWTA.
-The testing was conducted in accordance with the Australian Standard AS1530.3 ‘Simultaneous Determination of Ignitability, Flame Propagation, Heat Release and Smoke Release.’
+The testing was conducted in accordance with the Australian Standard AS 1530.3 ‘Simultaneous Determination of Ignitability, Flame Propagation, Heat Release and Smoke Release.’
 All materials had a surface finish less than 1mm in thickness and a Spread of Flame Index of 0.
-When tested to AS5637.1, Bluescope® COLORBOND® Steel has a Product Group Number classification of 1.
+When tested in accordance with AS 5637.1:2015, BlueScope’s COLORBOND® steel has a Product Group Number classification of 1.

-It is important to note that Stramit® sheeting is only one component used in construction of these building elements, and other components must also meet the necessary requirements to satisfy the criteria.
+Stramit products made from these steel sources and with the tested finishes would be considered non-combustible according to NCC 2022 Volume One clause C2D10 (6)(e) and Volume Two clause H3D2 (1)(e).
+It is important to note that Stramit sheeting is only one component used in construction of these building elements, and other components must also meet the necessary requirements to satisfy the criteria.

-For more information refer to the Stramit Flammability Guide.
+For more information, refer to the Stramit Flammability Guide.

-SharpLine® cladding roofs may be subjected to foot traffic and the spans below conform to AS1562.1 with 1.1kN load as specified in AS/NZS1170.1 for R2 – Other Roofs.
+SharpLine® cladding roofs will be subjected to foot traffic and the spans in the table conform to AS 1562.1:2018 with 1.1kN load as specified in AS/NZS 1170.1:2002 for R2 - Other Roofs.

 + on plywood base.
 See note under wind pressure tables for details.
-Tables are based on tests to AS1562.1 and AS4040 parts 0 and 1.

 Colour-coated steels are in accordance with AS/NZS 2728:2013 - Type 4 and, for the substrate, with AS 1397:2021.
 Aluminium-zinc-magnesium alloy coated AM100/AM125, zinc-aluminium alloy coated AZ150 conforms to AS 1397:2021.
+Stramit has a comprehensive range of colours as standard.
+Ask your nearest Stramit location for colour availability.

 The minimum roof slope for Sharpline® cladding is 3 degrees (1 in 20).
 Please note: Roof pitches below 7.5° for SharpLine® direct fix cladding, and 5.0° for SharpLine® clip fix profiles require sealed side laps.
 All roof lengths above 5.0m also require sealed side laps.

-With careful attention to the production and selection of material, to the panel design and to installation practice, oil canning can be effectively minimised.
+With careful attention to the production and selection of material, to the panel design and installation practice, oil canning can be effectively minimised.

-Pressures are based on AS4055 or AS1170.2.
+Pressures are based on AS 4055:2021 or AS/NZS 1170.2:2021.
 Where the two standards differ, the worst case has been taken for each classification.

 + SharpLine® cladding to be fixed to minimum 15mm thick CD Grade plywood base at spans given in the table above.
 Maximum span of plywood 600mm